Le-Gris/minicon2024/slides.md

 - 400 training tasks, 400 evaluation tasks
 - 5 years later, state-of-the-art performance is still low (~46\%)
   - LLMs are not any better even when given lots of compute time!
-- Currently a ==million dollar prize== for achieving human-level accuracy!
+- ARC prize: currently a ==million dollar prize== for achieving human-level accuracy!
 </v-clicks>

 <div v-click="5">